julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 Card 18 = "Willing to create realistic goals and stick to them as a team."

-Card 19 = "Be present on the meetings."
+Card 19 = "Be present in the meetings."

 ### Focus